mylonasc/mylonasc.github.io/_posts/2019-02-09-reverseeng.md

 Bottom line is that there is a "command start" part with a long pulse burst of, say, 4 ms and then a series of bits, varying with the complexity of the device and the remote.
 So a "1" is a 0.6 milliseconds pulse followed by a 0.6ms off and "0" is a 0.6ms burst in the carrier frequency followed by 0.6ms off (see also the picture in the following).
 The receiver circuits are surprisingly forgiving on timing as I figured out later on (they can manage some miss-timings for the transmitted bits).
 Especially the carrier frequency was not a huge issue to capture and reproduce exactly.
 This is a simple PSK protocol called [Manchester coding](https://en.wikipedia.org/wiki/Manchester_code).
 Short note: why wouldn't one encode more info on the amplitude of the signal, you may ask?
 Later excursions to radio signals using my software defined radio dongle, and reverse engineering RC plane transmitters took me to the word of [quadrature amplitude modulation (QAM)](https://en.wikipedia.org/wiki/Quadrature_amplitude_modulation) which is more-or-less what all high-throughput modern radio uses (plus some [error correcting tricks](https://www.youtube.com/watch?v=Lto-ajuqW3w&list=PLvc8eb5AdU4fPkWSJVLip-g9wcSO6MhAC&ab_channel=Computerphile)).

 ### Sensing with a cellphone camera:
-Use a cellphone camera!
 Digital cameras are very sensitive to IR light and some of them have pretty decent frame rates (at least that's what I thought).
 So here is the deal: I record a video in slow motion (fast shutter) with the cellphone and then I pass the video to my PC and extract the flashing patterns to implement them in arduino afterwards.

-Now here is the thing: the max FPS of my cell phone camera is 240fps.
-This gives me a 4ms sampling period in time.
-How can I get to the 2ms resolution?
-By [Nyquist theorem]( https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem) we are doomed!
-However, since I know the basis my signal is represented, (I know more-or-less how the signals look like in time) I can get away by doing sparse regression.
-That's the theory of [compressed sensing](https://en.wikipedia.org/wiki/Compressed_sensing)!
-I could even be messy and try some [eulerian video magnification](http://people.csail.mit.edu/mrub/vidmag/) on some proper frequency that will allow me to discriminate the 1s and 0s of the signal!

 <video width="720" height="480" controls="controls">
   <source src="/img/video_remote.mp4" type="video/mp4">